 The procedure is described in University Regulation 11.
 The Department also has its own policy and procedure document used in the investigation of any case of suspected plagiarism.

-As a summary of our Departmental plagiarism procedure, if a marker decides that he or she suspects plagiarism in a piece of coursework, he or she will report it to the Director of Undergraduate Studies, or his/her deputy.
+As a summary of our Departmental plagiarism procedure, if a marker decides that he or she suspects plagiarism in a piece of coursework, he or she will report it to the Director of Undergraduate Studies, or his/her deputies.
 A review of the work will take place, and you will be invited to a meeting to discuss the work and the allegation.
-The Director or Deputy Director of Undergraduate Studies will then make a recommendation to the Head of the Department about whether plagiarism has occurred and the penalty to be exacted.
+The Director or Deputy Directors of Undergraduate Studies will then make a recommendation to the Head of the Department about whether plagiarism has occurred and the penalty to be exacted.
 Where the Head of Department decides an offence has occurred and exacts a penalty, there are a number of different types of penalty available to the Department, with a maximum penalty of a mark of zero on the relevant piece of assessed work.
 Alternatively, in cases involving students beyond their first year of study, in cases where the plagiarism offence is felt to be severe, or in cases where a student has previously been found guilty of some form of cheating, the Head of Department may report the matter to the Academic Registrar for consideration by an Investigating Committee of the Senate.
 If the Committee finds an offence has been committed, it has the power to impose a mark of zero for the entire module unit or some more severe penalty.
 At each point you have rights of representation and defence which are described in the regulation and departmental procedure.

 It should also be noted that the Investigating Committee can, and does, refer serious cases of cheating on to the Discipline Committee.
 The Discipline Committee can impose further penalties, including the termination of your registration at the University.